How to Make a GPS App and Don't Get Lost in the Process

 Google Places API (aimed at iOS) is of special interest too.
-It allows displaying in your application comprehensive information about a certain place including the street name, address, geographical location, type of institution (such as a nightclub, pet shop, museum).
+It allows displaying in your application comprehensive information about a certain place including the street name, address, geographical location, type of institution (such as a nightclub, pet shop, or museum).
 Perhaps, you need this very tool to create a GPS mobile application, because it's so crazy effective.
 Yandex and Apple don't offer a similar set of great possibilities (at least, right now).

 We should also mention one more drawback to the services of Google and Yandex, namely, the fact that their policy prohibits the use of all third-party services except their own ones.
 So if you use Google Map as the map and the geodatabase from Yandex, then there is a chance that you’ll be blocked.

 How to build a GPS app for Android

 We think the example of the iOS platform has shown all the complexity of creating a geolocation feature.
 As for GPS applications for Android, the situation is hardly easier.